 Recently he enjoyed a new label.
-His daughter Corinne married Dutch professional Adri van der Poel and so the Eternal Second was known these days as The Grandfather of Mathieu van der Poel, and he was very proud of this too.
+His daughter Corinne married Dutch professional Adri van der Poel and so the Eternal Second became the grandfather of Mathieu van der Poel, and he was very proud of this too.
 Poulidor kept a close eye on the sport and as a guest on Europe 1’s Club Tour radio show last July proved a sharp pundit with views on Egan Bernal and Julian Alaphilipe that were quickly proved right in the Alps.

 Cycling changed everything for Poulidor, “without a bicycle my horizon wouldn’t have been much further than the hedge at the end of the field”.
 Poulidor’s secret was that he knew this and never lost sight of the fields where he grew up.